My African American

 © By Ann Ferrar

-All content (text and photos) on this website Copyright © 1993 - 2019, Ann Ferrar.
+All content (text and visuals) on this website Copyright © 1993 - 2019, Ann Ferrar.
 Ann Ferrar is the author-originator, primary source and sole rights-holder of this material, its previous variations, and the oral history of Bessie Stringfield recorded by the author.
 Library of Congress Registration Numbers TX0004341049; TX8473178; TXU2088760; and 1-635-1434791.
-The author reserves all rights to her works and properties, including stories in books, articles in periodicals, online biographies, oral readings and visual content.
+The author reserves all rights to her works and properties, including her stories in books, online biographies, periodical articles, oral readings, interviews and original research, other essential content, and visuals.
 This website contains previews of the authorized biography of Bessie Stringfield, My African American Queen of the Road—The Untold Story of Bessie Stringfield and Me, a Memoir of Race, Friendship, Resilience and the Road.
-Ferrar's stories and story elements must not be pirated, imitated, adapted to other media, duplicated, scanned, stored or otherwise plagiarized in any media.
-More copyright guidelines at bottom and in top pop-up box.
+Ferrar's stories, story elements, perspectives and approaches to the story of Bessie Stringfield must not be pirated, imitated, adapted to other media, duplicated, scanned, stored or otherwise plagiarized in any media.
+More key guidelines on copyright and intellectual property are at bottom and in pop-up box.
 Thank you for respecting the author and the wishes of Bessie Stringfield.

 Prelude: Ann Ferrar on Writing Bessie's Truth